homan-uppu/writing/2-Essays/Fear equality.md

 ...

-I believe the games we play to get the things we want are much, much higher in complexity than the games we discussed above, and that the complexity is actually rising.
+I believe the games we play to get the things we want are much, much higher in complexity than the games we discussed above, and that the complexity of the games we play are actually rising due to leverage.
 Therefore, we will see greater asymmetry moving forward.

-To see why, we need to understand how the world is changing, and studying leverage is a useful way to study change.

 By leverage I simply mean the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.